one-data-cookie/one-data-cookie.github.io/_notes/data-vis/Master tools for dataviz.md

 - [Infogram](https://infogram.com/)
 	- Infogram is an intuitive visualization tool that empowers people and teams to create beautiful content.
 - [Lyra](https://idl.cs.washington.edu/projects/lyra/)
 	- Lyra is an interactive environment that enables custom visualization design without writing any code.
+One of the first of its kind.
 - [[../data-coding/Master tools for Python\|Python]]
 	- Using Python to visualise data.
 - [visx](https://airbnb.io/visx/)